-Searching for Bigfoot: Bigfoot Sightings in Upstate NY; Discovery Channel’s Finding Bigfoot
+Bigfoot Sightings in Upstate New York and Discovery Channel’s Finding Bigfoot

 Is there evidence that the elusive half-man, half-ape lives in the Valley’s woods and caves?